bll123/tcl-awthemes/README.txt

                       off the scrollbar grip and arrows.
   -ttkscale           Set the the [tk scaling] factor.

+10.2.1 (2021-02-11)
+   - Set text area -insertbackground so that the cursor has the proper color.

 10.2.0 (2021-01-02)
    - Add 'getScaleFactor' procedure so that the user can scale their images appropriately.